Sri-Likhita-adru/ChatHacks/README.md

 ## 💻 What it does
 - Users can input text (their problems, feelings, etc.)
-- Analyses user's text and detects emotion
+- Analyses user's text and detects emotion by sentiment analysis
 - Replies according to the user's text and emotion
+- Tries to keep the chat going to engage the user

 ## ⚙️ How we built it
 - Frontend: HTML, CSS, JavaScript